 - Niche job boards

-Adding a social media component, particularly LinkedIn, to traditional search strategies extends the reach of the candidate search.
+Adding a social media component, particularly LinkedIn, to traditional search strategies extends the reach of the traditional candidate search.
 LinkedIn offers companies the option to pay for an employment ad.
-These ads appear on LinkedIn’s job board and the homepage of potentially qualified candidates, helping ensure the ad reaches a large number of potential candidates.
+These ads appear on LinkedIn’s job board and the homepage of potentially qualified candidates, helping ensure the ad reaches a large number of qualified candidates.

 - Blogs and industry publications

 Industry publications may allow job ads.
 If so, this is another way to reach a targeted audience with expertise in the subject area.
+You can find a list of trade publications and journals through Ebsco.

 - Educational institutions